STOR-i/Changepoints.jl/README.md

 ## Segmentation with MOSUM

 By instead using segmentation algorithms, we can avoid specifying a cost function or penalty.
-These algorithms use local information to form test statistics, which are compared to a threshold for detection, and maximising locations are used as change point estimates.
+These algorithms use local information to form test statistics, which are compared to a threshold for detection, and maximising locations are used as changepoint estimates.

 The MOSUM procedure requires specifying a bandwidth `G`, which should be at most half of the true minimum segment length (see [MOSUM](https://projecteuclid.org/euclid.bj/1501142454)).
 To run the procedure we use the following code:
 ```
 G = 35
 MOSUM_output = @MOSUM data G